 Whereas the course ‘Politics of Policy-Making: National and International Challenges’ addresses the processes of agenda-setting, decision-making and implementation, this course focuses entirely on the final step in the policy process: evaluation.
 Evaluation is an increasingly important topic for both national governments and international organizations like the EU and the OECD.
 By systematically assessing the merits of policies, evaluations have the potential to help governments to improve their day-to-day activities.
 Evaluations can also enhance the accountability of governments to parliaments and citizens, can cause long-term learning and can be used for a variety of strategic reasons.

-This course starts by introducing students to the practice of evaluation in the EU and the Netherlands.
-It then discusses various methodological traditions of evaluation: the classical experiment, responsive evaluation, performance management and realist evaluation.
-The second part of the course discusses the quality and usefulness of policy evaluations and various political and practical factors that may affect these characteristics.
+This course starts by discussing the various methodological traditions of evaluation: the classical experiment, responsive evaluation, performance management and realist evaluation.
+Students are then introduced to the historical practice of policy evaluation in the EU and the Netherlands, and to the concept of evaluation systems.
+The final part of the course discusses the methodological quality and practical usefulness of policy evaluations and the various political and practical factors that affect these characteristics.

 Upon the successful completion of the course, the students should be able to:

-1) Understand the main goals and actors involved in policy evaluation in the European Union and the Netherlands.
+3) Understand the main goals and actors involved in policy evaluation, based on examples from the European Union and the Netherlands.

-4) Understand the influence of political and practical factors on the quality and usefulness of policy evaluations.
+5) Grasp the potential influence of political and practical factors on evaluation quality.

 Methods of instruction and communication

-The course consists of seminars, where students active participation is required.
+The course consists of seminars in which students' active participation is required.
 Students are expected to read the assigned literature before the seminars and to prepare assignments about this literature when requested.

-The students are required to come prepared to the seminars and read the literature listed under each of the meetings below.
+The students are required to come prepared to the seminars and read the literature listed under each of the meetings in the syllabus.
 The course will mainly make use of scholarly articles, which are available through the university library (e-journals).
 Some articles are open-access, in which case you will find a link next to the assigned article.